Portuguese Food: 26 Traditional Dishes to try in Portugal or at home

 Olive oil isn’t really a Portuguese food in itself.
 However, it is so carefully manufactured and important in Portuguese foods that we are giving it a section in its own right.
 It is also a vital ingredient in many Portuguese dishes, so where better to start than with one of the foundation blocks of Portuguese cuisine?

 Oil production is a long process.
-Olives are first grown, then harvested between November and January.
+Olives are first grown and then harvested between November and January.
 The olives are then washed and pressed before being heated to extract and separate the oil.

 While olive oil manufacturing mainly occurs around the center of Portugal, some farms also stretch into Southern Portugal.
 If you want to experience Portuguese oil production, we recommend visiting an area like Sintra, just outside the major city of Lisbon.